Das Boot (song)

-On the German Singles Chart, the U96 version of "Das Boot" spent 13 weeks at number one in early 1992.
-It also became a number-one hit in Austria, Israel, Norway and Switzerland and entered the top 10 in Denmark, Finland, France, the Netherlands and Sweden.
-In the UK, it peaked at number 18 on the UK Singles Chart.
+On the German Singles Chart, "Das Boot" spent 13 weeks at number one in early 1992, doing so with minimal airplay support.
+It also became a number-one hit in Austria, Norway and Switzerland and entered the top 10 in Denmark, Finland, France, the Netherlands and Sweden.
+In the United Kingdom, it peaked at number 18 on the UK Singles Chart.
 The song was the subject of many remixes throughout the years.

 Critical reception

-Pan-European magazine Music & Media noted that "with no significant airplay, this techno version of the theme to the movie "Das Boot" is number one for the second consecutive week in Germany.
+Ian Gittins from Melody Maker complimented the song as a "portentous novelty house hit", "complete with marine sound effects, submarine noises and the legendary lyric Techno, techno".
+He concluded, "Compelling and absurdly addictive."
+Pan-European magazine Music & Media remarked, "With no significant airplay, this techno version of the theme to the movie Das Boot is number one for the second consecutive week in Germany.
 It's like Kraftwerk on acid, or plain Front 242."
-James Hamilton from Music Weeks RM Dance Update wrote that "this Hamburg based DJ's vocoder produced and Asdic pinged techno treatment of Klaus Doldinger's original theme is in basic chugging 0-122.9bpm Techno (with beat losing edits midway), far fiercer smoothly thrumming electro 0-127.1bpm Strings 127, Accordian, Echo Mix, 127 BPM and — fiercest of all — 0-130.9bpm 131 BPM Versions.
+James Hamilton from Music Weeks RM Dance Update wrote, "This Hamburg based DJ's vocoder produced and Asdic pinged techno treatment of Klaus Doldinger's original theme is in basic chugging 0-122.9bpm Techno (with beat losing edits midway), far fiercer smoothly thrumming electro 0-127.1bpm Strings 127, Accordian, Echo Mix, 127 BPM and — fiercest of all — 0-130.9bpm 131 BPM versions.
 Dive!
 Dive!
 Dive!"

 Chart performance

 "Das Boot" peaked at number one in Germany, Norway and Switzerland.
-In Germany, it spent 13 weeks atop the chart.
-The single also made it to the top 10 in Denmark, Finland, France, the Netherlands and Sweden, as well as on the Eurochart Hot 100, where it reached number three.
-Additionally, "Das Boot" peaked within the Top 20 in Belgium, Ireland and the United Kingdom.
-In the latter, it debuted at number 37, and peaked at number 18 in its third week on the UK Singles Chart, on 6 September 1992.
-Outside Europe, the single was a huge hit in Israel, where it peaked at number-one in April 1992.
-It was also awarded with a gold record in Austria, with a sale of 15,000 singles.
+In Germany, it spent 13 weeks atop the Media Control singles chart despite being largely ignored by German radio.
+It was also the first single to top the chart on only one format: a 12-inch single.
+"Das Boot" also entered the top 10 in Belgium, Denmark, Finland, France, the Netherlands and Sweden, as well as on the Eurochart Hot 100, where it reached number three in May 1992, after 17 weeks on the chart.
+Additionally, "Das Boot" peaked within the top 20 in Ireland and the United Kingdom.
+In the latter country, it debuted at number 37 and peaked at number 18 during its third week on the UK Singles Chart, on 6 September 1992.
+"Das Boot" was awarded with a gold record in Austria, with a sale of 25,000 copies.

 Music video

-The music video for "Das Boot" was directed by Peter Claridge.
+The accompanying music video for "Das Boot" was directed by Peter Claridge.
 It used footage from the 1981 German submarine film Das Boot, directed by Wolfgang Petersen.
 When the song peaked at number one in Germany, the video had not yet been produced.